kuroji-fusky/pacopanda-drawing-stats/README.md

 ![](https://img.shields.io/github/last-commit/skepfusky/pacopanda-drawing-stats)
 ![](https://img.shields.io/github/contributors/skepfusky/pacopanda-drawing-stats)

+> 🆕 Updates to this project can be seen [here!](https://github.com/skepfusky/pacopanda-drawing-stats/blob/main/CHANGELOG.md)

 __Paco Panda Drawing Stats__ is an open source data visualization project that collects all 1.8K+ drawings from a furry artist and illustrator *pandapaco*, written in TypeScript, Python, and Go.